loyada/typedpy/docs/serialization.rst

 Requirements/Limitations:

 #.
 All Structures in the hierarchy implement FastSerializable.
-Typically this is done by calling create_serializer
+Typically this is done by calling create_serializer, or
+   or automatically, during first instantiation.
 #.
 Any custom Field classes should implement the serialize() method.
 #.
 All mappers must be in the definition of the Structures.
 #.
 No mapper to Typedpy Constant in custom serialization mapper of the class